 - Freeze Backboards - Semi-circular backboard (with the number 23 on it) that temporarily freezes all enemies in place.

-- Milestone Backboards - Square backboard (in which the glass shatters when you slam on it) that acts like a checkpoint.
+- Milestone Backboards - Square backboard (for which the glass shatters when slammed) that acts like a checkpoint.